-With pomp and flyovers, Trump embraces military in July 4 salute
+Defying critics, Trump salutes military in pomp-filled July 4 celebration

 In January 2017 Trump fumed about reports that the crowd at his inauguration ceremony in front of the Capitol was smaller than it was for President Barack Obama.

-Perhaps with the crowd size in mind, Trump sent out tweets urging people to attend and saying the wait would be worth it.
-As it happened, the crowd lined both sides of the reflecting pool in front of the memorial.
+Perhaps with the crowd size in mind, Trump sent out tweets urging people to attend and saying the event would be “one of the biggest celebrations in the history of our Country.”
+As it happened, the crowd lined both sides of the reflecting pool in front of the memorial, and Trump later called it a “great crowd.”

 Opponents were not impressed.

 “This is costing us millions and millions of dollars.
 We the taxpayers are paying for it, for Donald Trump to use our military as a prop.
-And that’s just not right,” said Medea Benjamin, co-founder of the women-led peace group Code Pink.
+And that’s just not right,” said Medea Benjamin, co-founder of the women-led peace group Code Pink, before the event.

 Republican political groups were given prime tickets for Trump’s speech, and the Washington Post reported that the U.S. National Park Service diverted $2.5 million in park entrance fees to help pay for the event.